Davidislit/dropwiz-user-api/README.md

 ---

 1. Run `mvn clean install` to build your application
-1. Start application with `java -jar target/DropwizUserApi-1.0-SNAPSHOT.jar server config.yml`
+2. Start application with `java -jar target/DropwizUserApi-1.0-SNAPSHOT.jar server config.yml`
-1. To check that your application is running enter url `http://localhost:8080`
+3. To check that your application is running enter url `http://localhost:8080`

-Health Check
+3. 'user/get' GET request to receive all users
+4. 'user/add' POST request to add users

 ---

 To see your applications health enter url `http://localhost:8081/healthcheck`